Top 10 Things to Do in Africa

 There is nothing more iconic than waking up at dawn to ride off in search of wildlife.
 Your first game drive will bring butterflies of excitement and anticipation.

 As the sun rises over the bush, what will you find?
-A cheetah prowling on the edge of a gazelle herd, waiting for one of its members to stray from the fold?
-A leopard descending from its tree perch?
+A cheetah prowling at the edge of a gazelle herd?
 A family of elephants strolling toward its favorite watering hole?
 Or maybe a crocodile lying in wait for wildebeest to make a river crossing as part of their Great Migration?

 Game drives exemplify the modern African safari.
-When you explore Africa by vehicle, under the tutelage of a friendly, expert guide, you get unmatched access to wildlife.
-Game drives bring you deep into untamed areas that would be difficult to explore by foot.
+Under the tutelage of a friendly, expert guide, you go deep into untamed areas that would be difficult to explore by foot.

 Learn everything you need to know about game drives.